Beccallerina/virtual-assistants-in-families/README.md

 ## About this Webpage
 On this website, you can find the statistical companion material for the paper *Virtual Assistants in the Family Home.
 Understanding Parents’ Motivations to Use Virtual Assistants with Their Child(dren)*.
 This paper reports on the first study conducted as part of project Rosie.
 The main research aim of this first study was *to better understand parents' different motivations for different types of Virtual Assistant-usage (i.e., parent only, co-usage, child independently) among different types of families with young children.*
-This website is produced directly from [the project’s GitHub repository](https://github.com/Beccallerina/virtual-assistants-in-families).

-## About Project Rosie
-Project Rosie is set to study in depth how families with young children (aged 3 - 8 years) use and eventually trust Virtual Assistants (i.e., Google Assistant) installed on smart speakers in their home.
-You can find more information about the project [here](https://ascor.uva.nl/research/phd-research-projects/youth--media-entertainment/in-rosie-we-trust-virtual-assistants-in-families.html).

 ## Preregistration
 [Here](https://osf.io/cj4gz/?view_only=86648383745b49ab8eb33c8f4408eb49) you can find the anonymous prergistratration plan for the first study of project Rosie.
 Please also see the respective amendment for changes made in the final study uploaded to the study's [OSF project](https://osf.io/629b7/).

 ## Analyses
 In what follows, you can find the analysis steps and essential R code that was used to fulfill the study's research aim.
-The full R script file can be found on [GitHub](https://github.com/Beccallerina/virtual-assistants-in-families).
 Please note: the dataset used for the analyses was named 'rosie'.

 ### Data Cleaning
 We started by filtering out variables that belonged to the joint research project not of interest for Rosie specifically.